kdorichev/hackerrank/README.md

-# hackerrank_30daysOfCode
+# hackerrank.com
-30 Days of Code is an opportunity for you to learn how to code or brush up on your fundamentals.
-Each day
+30 days Of Code challenge and other tracks to sharpen your math, thinking and programming skills.